Maulid-Abdullahi/portfolio/_pages/about.md

 signature: assets/images/about/signature.png
 ---

-Hi there,

-Thanks for stopping by.
-I am a passionate software developer who cares deeply about the craft.
+Hi!
+I'm Maulid Abdullahi.
+I currently work full-time as a Software Engineer, and I am passionate about building great software.
+This is my personal website where I share everything I know.